TeskaLabs/asab/doc/asab/storage.rst

 .. py:method:: StorageService.collection(collection: str) -> motor.motor_asyncio.AsyncIOMotorCollection

-Mongo Storage class provides in addition a method `collection()` for accessing database directly.
+Mongo Storage class provides in addition a method :func:`collection()` for accessing database directly.
 It takes `collection` as the argument and returns `motor.motor_asyncio.AsyncIOMotorCollection` object, which can be used for calling MongoDB directives.

 Example of the use:

 .. code:: python

-    coll = await storage.collection("test-collection")
+    collection = await storage.collection("test-collection")
-    cursor = coll.find({})
+    cursor = collection.find({})
     while await cursor.fetch_next:
-        obj = cursor.next_object()
+        data = cursor.next_object()
-        pprint.pprint(obj)
+        pprint.pprint(data)

-The full list of methods suitable for this object is described in the `official documentation <https://motor.readthedocs.io/en/stable/api-asyncio/asyncio_motor_collection.html>`_
+The full list of methods suitable for this object is described in the `official documentation <https://motor.readthedocs.io/en/stable/api-asyncio/asyncio_motor_collection.html>`_.

 Storing data in Elastic Search
 ------------------------------

-When using Elastic Search, first TODO TODO TODO
+When using Elastic Search, add configurations for URL, username and password.

 .. code:: ini